GitAbbonu/TypeScript_exercises/README.md

-# Use utility types to construct new object types from an existing interface in exercise-1-construct-types-from-types-start.ts.
+# Construct object types with the Record utility type in exercise-2-construct-types-with-record-start.ts.